yoratoni/celk/README.md

 # Celk
-A tool that tries to solve one of the Bitcoin private key space puzzles.
+A tool that tries to solve one of the Bitcoin private key puzzles.

 Summary
 -------